elharo/decache/README.md

 In particular there seems to have been a very big move from cache to cache2 in the last few years that invalidates most of this.
 E.g. there's no more _CACHE_MAP_ file.
 Instead there's an index file.
 [Bugs for necko caching](https://bugzilla.mozilla.org/buglist.cgi?product=Core&component=Networking%3A%20Cache&resolution=---&list_id=17534843) are in bugzilla.

-Claude Code does a better job than Gemini of analyzing the ctual C++ code.
+Claude Code does a better job than Gemini of analyzing the actual C++ code.
 According to Claude, which tentatively looks correct:

 >   Format of the Index File:
 >